oleksii-openproject/openproject/docs/contributions-guide/README.md

 Welcome to the OpenProject **Contributions guide**.

-This platform thrives on the support of its community, and there are many ways you can help make it even better.
+This platform thrives on the support of its Community, and there are many ways you can help make it even better.
 Whether you're a developer, a user, or simply someone passionate about improving open-source tools, your contributions matter.

 ## Overview